Mississippi Golf Club

 • Take relief under Rule 17.1; or

 • As an extra option, drop the original ball or another ball in the dropping zone short of #5 putting green.
+This dropping zone is defined by the border between cut and uncut grass.
 This dropping zone is a relief area under Rule 14.3.

 Note: The following points apply when dropping a ball in a dropping zone: